ibois-epfl/augmented-stacking/README.md

 ## To run the code

 **[0]** The software is made to be used with any type of LED projector.
 Nevertheless you will need a camera [ZED2i](https://www.stereolabs.com/zed-2i/) to work with the current version.
 The code can be easily adapted to any type of 3D sensor.
-The address of your digitized library of digital-twins to assemble need to be replaced in ``
+The address of your digitized library of digital-twins to assemble need to be replaced in `dataset_IO.py`, our dataset is [here](https://github.com/ibois-epfl/augmented-stacking-dataset).

 **[1]** Install the ZED2i [SDK](https://download.stereolabs.com/zedsdk/3.7/cu115/ubuntu20)